Honeydew (The Bear): Reception

-Critical reviews

 "Honeydew" received critical acclaim.
 Justin Charity of The Ringer wrote, "None of these characters deserve the rough treatment to which they often subjected themselves at the Original Beef, but Marcus in particular, in the first years of his relatively late start in the culinary world, needs a cooler head and a steadier hand than Carm and Syd typically provide in the heat of the moment.
 In fairness, I, too, lost my mind watching Marcus still fussing over those goddamn doughnuts while his colleagues were clearly in agony during the infamous to-go order meltdown in last season's penultimate episode.
 But he needs someone to nurture that whimsy in him, to develop that curiosity into talent."

 Alex Abad-Santos of Vox wrote, "On the one hand, Luca realized he'd never be the best, and on the other, this unnamed chef somehow unburdened him from the pressure he was putting on himself, allowing him to be the best he could be.
 Luca found community in competition and realized that talent isn't a zero-sum game where someone else's talent negates your own.
 There's room for everyone; talent inspires and fosters success, and Marcus is part of that circle."

 Marah Eakin of Vulture gave the episode a perfect 5 star out of 5 rating and wrote, "I left "Honeydew" even more in love with Marcus than I already was, and really impressed with Lionel Boyce's work in the role.
 He's an island of chill calm in an ocean of roiling, nightmarishly hard times and on a show like The Bear, that kind of energy and presence is invaluable, to say the least."
 A.J.
 Daulerio of Decider wrote, "This is one gorgeous-looking TV episode.
 Director Ramy Youssef knows how to capture the intricacies of what we're watching Marcus learn.
 The beauty he sees is what we're shown on screen."

 One Salon.com columnist thought the episode stood out most for its "homoerotic undertones."